-The electric current in Europe is 220 volts 50 cycles (in the US it is 110 volts).
+The electric current in Europe is 230 volts and a frequency of 50 Hz (in the US it is 120 volts and 60 Hz).
 You will need a transformer to convert local power down to your standards and an adapter for the European plugs that are different from those in the US, Canada, Australia, and the UK.
 Type E adapters are perfect for outlets in France.
 Type C and Type F adapters are also compatible with French outlets.
 If you are traveling on one of our Italian, Spanish, or Swiss tours, please check out this handy guide to World Outlets and Adapter Compatibility.
 Each country has a slightly different outlet shape, but type C adapters should be compatible with all of them.

 When calling abroad from Europe, dial 00 followed by the country code and your correspondent’s number.
 (Australia: 61; Canada: 1; Germany: 49; Ireland: 353; New-Zealand: 64; South Africa: 27; UK: 44; USA: 1).
 For those who wish to reach you at a European line, they must dial 00 (or +), the country code, then the number.
 Country Codes: France +33, Italy +39, Spain +34, Switzerland +41.